bigdata-i523/hid327/notebook.md

 * 09/21/17 Completed remaining course materials for Section 3.1.
 * 09/25/17 Completed course materials for Section 3.2.1 and 3.2.2
 * 09/26/17 Completed remaining course materials for Section 3.2
+* 10/02/17 Started to view the materials for Section 3.3.
+Also viewed materials specific to Healthcare which is the topic of my paper.

 # Practice